IBestuzhev/limehome-test/README.md

 * Use SCSS
 * Use Redux or Context if project get's bigger (deeper nesting of components)
 * There is a terrible fix for `here-maps-react` to handle markers update.
 I would like to similar apps, maybe some of them will perform better.
+* Move `package.json` to top level.
+Now there are two files, one is actual react script and second is for Heroku.
+And this does not allow Heroku to cache dependencies.